oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/experimental/platform-designer/Readme.md

 # Platform Designer

-This example design shows how to use an FPGA IP produced with Intel® oneAPI FPGA design with the rest of the Intel FPGA software suite..
+This example design shows how to use an FPGA IP produced with the Intel® oneAPI DPC++/C++ Compiler with the rest of the Intel® FPGA software suite.

 | Optimized for                     | Description
 |:---                               |:---
 | OS                                | Linux* Ubuntu* 18.04/20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br> Windows* 10
-| Hardware                          | Intel® Arria 10 SoC Development Kit
+| Hardware                          | This process applies to any Intel® FPGA that is supported by the oneAPI compiler, but the sample Intel® Quartus® Prime Pro Edition project targets the Intel® Arria 10 SoC Development Kit
-| Software                          | Intel® oneAPI DPC++ Compiler <br> Intel® Quartus Prime Pro Edition <br> Intel® Platform Designer Prime Pro Edition <br> Siemens® Questa® Intel® FPGA Starter Edition
+| Software                          | Intel® oneAPI DPC++/C++ Compiler <br> Intel® Quartus® Prime Pro Edition <br> Intel® Platform Designer Prime Pro Edition <br> Siemens*  Questa*-Intel® FPGA Starter Edition (or Siemens* Questa*-Intel® FPGA Edition)
-| What you will learn               | How to add a oneAPI kernel to an Intel Quartus Prime project
+| What you will learn               | How to integrate an RTL IP generated from a SYCL kernel to an Intel® Quartus® Prime Pro Edition project
 | Time to complete                  | 1 hour

 ## Purpose

-This example design demonstrates how to add a simple oneAPI kernel to an Intel® Platform Designer system, and how run it on a hardware board.
+This sample demonstrates how to add a oneAPI kernel to an Intel® Platform Designer system, and how to run it on a hardware board.
 It uses a JTAG to Avalon MM Agent IP to expose a oneAPI IP Authoring kernel to the JTAG control interface.
 This lets the user control and observe the behavior of the kernel using the System Console application.

-This example is intended for users interested in creating standalone modules that can be included in Intel® Quartus Prime projects.
-It serves as a minimal example, and while it targets a very specific board, a user familiar with the Intel Quartus Prime suite should be able to easily port this design to other hardware.
+This example is intended for users interested in creating standalone modules that can be included in Intel® Quartus® Prime projects.
+It serves as a minimal example, and while it targets a very specific board, a user familiar with the Intel® Quartus® Prime suite should be able to easily port this design to other hardware.

 ### Board-specific Considerations